PavelLaptev/community-group/README.md

 ## Design tokens

-Design tokens are indivisible pieces of a design system such as colors, spacing, tyasdasdadpography scale.
+Design tokens are indivisible pieces of a design system such as colors, spacing, typography scale.

 Design tokens were created by the Salesforce design system team, and the name comes from them ([Jon](https://twitter.com/jonnyl) & [Jina](https://twitter.com/jina)).